 Providing feedback to Tinies Daycare

-Tinies welcomes comments, both positive and negative, from those using our settings as it provides valuable information to helps us continually improve our service.
+Tinies welcomes comments, both positive and negative, from those using our childcare settings as it provides valuable information to help us continually improve our service.

 If the matter cannot be resolved by the Operations Manager, or if you prefer, complaints can be made directly to the local Regulatory Body: